asyaharoyan/inspira/README.md

 A logged out user will have access to the following

 - Home Page
+- Info page
-- View other users profiles and posts
+- View other users posts
+- See popular profiles
 - Sign In Page
 - Sign Up Page